storybookjs/frontpage/src/content/recipes/styled-components.md

 export const decorators = [
   withThemeFromJSXProvider({
-    GlobalStyles: GlobalStyle, // Adds your GlobalStyle component to all stories }),
+    GlobalStyles, // Adds your GlobalStyle component to all stories }),
 ];
 ```

 <div class="aside">

-If you already have `GlobalStyle` in your app, you can import it into `.storybook/preview.js` instead of creating it anew.
+If you already have `GlobalStyles` in your app, you can import it into `.storybook/preview.js` instead of creating it anew.

 </div>